 - Remember that all sites are contextual.
 Each one is different — even if they share the same market or niche.

 And a lot more!
 But you’ll have to watch or listen to the episode to hear about those!

-How To Stay Connected With Erik Kwoka
+How To Stay Connected With Eric Kwoka

 Also, Tanner mentioned his book, Ecommerce Evolved, on the show.
 You can find that on: